Githbhatia/SpectrumMatching/README.md

 * Baseline correction routines for processed time histories.

 6/5/2026:  Updated to use reqpy_M version 0.4.0 which is not backward compatible to vervious version.
-Also had to duplicate some functions due to some missing modules in the package.
+Also had to duplicate some functions in helperfunctions.py due to some missing modules in the package.